-Visitation is scheduled for 5-9 p.m.
+Visitation was 5-9 p.m.
 Friday, February 16 at Bradshaw Celebration of Life Center, 4600 Greenhaven Drive, White Bear Lake.
-Memorial service is scheduled for 11 a.m.
-Saturday, February 17 at St. Mark’s Lutheran Church, 2499 Helen Street N, St. Paul, with visitation beginning at 9:30.
+Memorial service was 11 a.m.
+Saturday, February 17 at St. Mark's Lutheran Church, 2499 Helen Street N, St. Paul, with visitation beginning at 9:30.

 "Joe was literally the nicest guy you’d ever meet.
 He was always a kindhearted guy, didn’t hold any grudges.
 He had the biggest heart, made everyone laugh and feel welcome," said Cade McSherry, Sarne's roommate.
 "You became instant friends with him as soon as you met him.
 He’s such a genuine guy.
 He put a smile on everyone’s face that he talked to. ...
 He brightened up your day as soon as you saw him.
 Everyone loved him."